leyfall/coding_journey/DAYS.md

 Day 21 - 01.07.26

 - I did not do anything but, I read some technical books related to scripts and JavaScript also fundamental.
+- Reading the commits of my past projects.